vberta/wproperties-analysis/README.md

     * `./analysisOnData/BKGOUT/plot/` : prefit plots in .png, .pdf and .root
     * `./analysisOnData/BKGOUT/plot/hadded` : hadded root file needed for the prefit plots
 * `./bkgAnalysis/BKGOUT/` : all the background output (bkgAna aka step2)
-    * `./bkgAnalysis/BKGOUT/bkg_parameters_CFstatAna.root` : bkg parameters file, used to build the QCD yields
+    * `./bkgAnalysis/BKGOUT/bkg_parameters_CFstatAna.root` : bkg parameters file, used to build the QCD
-    * `./bkgAnalysis/BKGOUT/final_plots_CFstatAna.root` : bkg validation plot file.
-All systematics are compared
+    * `./bkgAnalysis/BKGOUT/final_plots_CFstatAna.root` : bkg validation plot file (with systematics comparison)
     * `./bkgAnalysis/BKGOUT/bkg_SYSTNAME/` : single-systematic output and validation plot
-    * `./bkgAnalysis/BKGOUT/bkgInput` : prepared root file for the bkgAnalysis
+    * `./bkgAnalysis/BKGOUT/bkgInput/` : prepared root file for the bkgAnalysis
-    * `./bkgAnalysis/BKGOUT/bkgInput/hadded` : hadded root file for the bkgAnalysis, the only required input of the analysis
+    * `./bkgAnalysis/BKGOUT/bkgInput/hadded/` : hadded root file, the only required input of the bkgAna

 For more details about the parameters of `runTheMatrix.py` there is documentation inside the file itself.